Spyroslon/FitnessOverlays/README.md

-# FitOverlay 🚴
+# FitOverlays 🚴

 ### 📌 **Turn Your Strava Activities into Stunning Overlays**
-FitOverlay is a sleek and easy-to-use web tool that transforms your Strava activities into stylish, shareable overlays.
-Perfectly optimized for Instagram Stories, FitOverlay makes it effortless to showcase your runs, rides, and workouts with eye-catching designs.
+FitOverlays is a sleek and easy-to-use web tool that transforms your Strava activities into stylish, shareable overlays.
+Perfectly optimized for Instagram Stories, FitOverlays makes it effortless to showcase your runs, rides, and workouts with eye-catching designs.

 ---